neginegi0/manga-copay/backupRecovery.md

 Case 1: From both RP and WB, full recovery is possible. - Enter the RP or the WB at 'Import wallet' in a new device. - Wallet access should be restored.

-Case 2: Basic recovery is possible using the device where the wallet is installed, pointing to the new server (Recreate wallet feature). - Point to the new server (Settings -> Bitcore Wallet Service). - If the wallet is not registered at the new Wallet service, a 'Recreate' button will appear at wallet's home.
+Case 2: Basic recovery is possible using the device where the wallet is installed, pointing to the new server (Recreate wallet feature). - Point to the new server (Settings -> Mangacore Wallet Service). - If the wallet is not registered at the new Wallet service, a 'Recreate' button will appear at wallet's home.
 Click it to recreate the wallet. - Wallet should be recreated and access to funds should be restored. - If the wallet existed, it may be necessary to rescan Wallet's addresses for funds (from Settings -> Advanced -> Scan Addresses for Funds)

 Case 3: From both Backup Words and Backup file, basic recovery is possible.
 (Using RP) - Enter the RP at 'Import Wallet'